Close

 Can I include accidental death coverage in my term insurance policy?

-Yes, many insurers offer the option to add accidental death coverage as a rider to your term insurance policy.
-This rider provides an additional payout in the event of death due to an accident.
+Yes.
+Most insurers offer an accidental death benefit rider.
+You can easily add this to your term insurance policy.
+This rider provides a significant additional payout to your family if your death is the result of an accident.

 Does term insurance cover critical illnesses?

-Term insurance does not typically cover critical illnesses by default.
-However, you can opt for a critical illness rider that provides a lump sum payout if you're diagnosed with a covered critical illness during the policy term.
+A standard term plan does not cover critical illnesses.
+You must add a specific critical illness rider.
+This add-on provides a lump sum cash payment if you are diagnosed with a covered illness during the policy term.

 Is disability covered under term insurance?